 The privilege of holding an elected or appointed position as a First-Year Senate representative shall be in accordance with the following provisions:

 Section 1.
-Voting Membership:twenty-one (21) First-Year students at the University shall be selected to serve as the voting membership for the academic year.
+Voting Membership each FallTwenty-one (21) First-Year students at the University shall be selected to serve as membership for the academic year.

 Section 2.
 Oath of Office: Each ASUW First-Year Senator and Officer shall take the following oath before being sworn into office: “I, (full name), do affirm before these assembled witnesses that, to the best of my ability, I will faithfully perform the duties of my office, and that I will support and uphold the documents of the First-Year Senate and of the ASUW.